neighbourhoodie/nh-systemd/doc-migration/source/includes/standard-options.rst

-.. inlcusion-marker-do-not-remove help
+.. inclusion-marker-do-not-remove help

 ``-h``, ``--help``
 ------------------

    Print a short help text and exit.

-.. inlcusion-end-marker-do-not-remove help
+.. inclusion-end-marker-do-not-remove help

-.. inlcusion-marker-do-not-remove version
+.. inclusion-marker-do-not-remove version

 ``--version``
 -------------

    Print a short version string and exit.

-.. inlcusion-end-marker-do-not-remove version
+.. inclusion-end-marker-do-not-remove version

-.. inlcusion-marker-do-not-remove no-pager
+.. inclusion-marker-do-not-remove no-pager

 ``--no-pager``
 --------------

    Do not pipe output into a pager.

-.. inlcusion-end-marker-do-not-remove no-pager
+.. inclusion-end-marker-do-not-remove no-pager

-.. inlcusion-marker-do-not-remove no-ask-password
+.. inclusion-marker-do-not-remove no-ask-password

 ``--no-ask-password``
 ---------------------

    Do not query the user for authentication for privileged operations.

-.. inlcusion-end-marker-do-not-remove no-ask-password
+.. inclusion-end-marker-do-not-remove no-ask-password

-.. inlcusion-marker-do-not-remove legend
+.. inclusion-marker-do-not-remove legend

 ``--legend=<BOOL>``
 -------------------